There are at least 135 levers to pull to improve the sales results in your sales team.

 That said, I’ve restricted the scope here to covering at the areas of improvement that the sales leader can actively support and lead on…

-We’ll do a deep dive on the top 3 areas of improvement for sales reps, then are my go to…the you can scroll mid-way down to get another 47 ways to improve sales performance!
+We’ll do a deep dive on the top 3 areas of improvement for sales reps, these are my go to…then you can scroll mid-way down to get another 47 ways to improve sales performance!

 Specifically selected to be

-This is a whistle stop list, but it doesn’t stop there…you can check out another 47 levers below, or if you need more detail, just the search function at the side of this page – you’ll find all the info you need on sales improvement – and if you want to short circuit that, just fill out the contact for on the right hand side and we’ll be in touch!
+This is where I would start in your position, if just the search function at the side of this page – you’ll find all the info you need on sales improvement – and if you want to short circuit that, just book a call

 #1.
 Areas of Sales Improvement for Sales Reps – Coach Your Sales Team

-The number one sales killer is to starve the sales team of 121 coaching time.
+Want to kill sales results fast?
+Starve the sales team of 121 coaching time.

 Let’s go!

-1. Identify who on the sales team in working really hard yet not getting the results they deserve?
+- Identify who on the sales team in working really hard yet not getting the results they deserve

-2. Who is experiencing a sales dip, where you know they could do better because they have in the past?
+- Who is experiencing a sales dip, where you know they could do better because they have in the past

-3. Which rep is cresting high on a sales wave?
+- Which rep is cresting high on a sales wave

 Now: Who Do you Coach?